How We Can Have a Happy STEM New Year

 Happy STEM New Year!

-New Year 2014 will likely be here by the time you read this.
+The New Year will likely be here by the time you read this.
 I hope you’ve had a wonderful and relaxing holiday with lots of food and family laughter!

 As I wonder about STEM in the coming year, my thinking begins by rambling through the events of 2013.
 I reflect on successes and the not-so-successful struggles in my own life, including my work with educators and STEM curriculum.